cypress-io/cypress/docs/source/guides/guides/debugging.md

 })
 ```

 ...alas, this will not work.
-As you may remember from [Core Concepts](/guides/cypress-basics/core-concepts.html), `cy.*` commands simply enqueue and action to be taken later.
-Can you see what this test will do given that perspective? `cy.visit()` and {% url `cy.get()` get %} will both return immediately, having enqueued their work to be done later, and `debugger` will be executed before anything has happened... which will result in an error!
+As you may remember from {% url "Introduction to Cypress" introduction-to-cypress %}, `cy.*` commands simply enqueue and action to be taken later.
+Can you see what this test will do given that perspective? {% url "`cy.visit()`" visit %} and {% url `cy.get()` get %} will both return immediately, having enqueued their work to be done later, and `debugger` will be executed before anything has happened... which will result in an error!

 Let's use {% url `.then()` then %} to tap into the Cypress command flow and execute `debugger` at the appropriate time: